 An application for meal plan changes during the academic year must be submitted according to the following schedule:

-- April 5 for a fall semester change (July 12 for a fall semester change for new students) November 1 for a spring semester change.
+- March 21 for a fall semester change (July 11 for a fall semester change for new students) and November 7 for a spring semester change.

 The following regulations should be noted regarding dining services:

 - One Card’s MUST be swiped for admission to the dining hall and are not transferable.

 Transferring a meal to another student is considered theft and carries an automatic fine of $50 as well as judicial action.

 - No one eating in the dining hall will be allowed to provide food for another student, visitor, faculty or staff member.
 All food must be eaten in the dining hall except with special permission of dining services staff.
 Violators of this policy may be referred to the Judicial Coordinator for theft of school property.

 - Everyone must wear shoes and shirts in the dining hall and Pickle Jar.

 - Any person in the dining hall without paying will be barred from the dining hall for a period of one month for the first offense and for one semester for the second offense.
 Students not on a meal plan or visitors are permitted in the dining hall during meal times only if they have paid for the meal.